So you think you might be into women, now what? (for women)

 - Come out.
 Join activites where other queer women hang out.
 Participate consistently for several months.
 Make friends who are of the same sexual orientation as you are (or if you don’t know what that is yet, the same as your current best guess).

 - Once you are connected, take some risks and express your attraction directly – ie: ask women out on dates.
 This will work better if you are already a familiar face from #1.
+Online dating is much less effective for women who have not done #1.

 - Accept yesses and nos and maybes gracefully.